open-uem/openuem-docs/docs/04-Console/08-security.md

 ## Reports

-You can generate a PDF report that lists your antivirus systems and security updates and preserves your filters and sorting using the PDF button in the section header.
+You can generate a PDF/CSV report that lists your antivirus systems and security updates and preserves your filters and sorting using the PDF/CSV buttons in the section header.

 ![Antivirus report button](/img/console/antivirus_report_button.png)